stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 If we are able to get an account via ``AccountResolver.INSTANCE.getAccount(req)``, then we return the ``restricted`` template.
 Otherwise, we redirect to ``/login``.

-Build and run the application as before and try it out!

 The code from this section also incorporates some other cool features of `stormpath-default-spring-boot-starter <https://github.com/stormpath/stormpath-sdk-java/tree/master/extensions/spring/boot/stormpath-default-spring-boot-starter>`_.